DeMoorJasper/DeMoorJasper.github.io/README.md

 # Jasperdemoor.me
 ```
-Just a centralised website to link to all my past works and open source projects.
+Just a centralised website to link to all my social media.
 ```